Locked-1/learngit/learngit/readme.txt

-Git is a version control system
+Git is a contribute version control system
 Git is a free software
-Wu Yulong fighting!
+Wu Yulong fighting again!